HexaCoreRepo/Modern-6/README.md

 # Glacier (BETA)

-Here is where you'll download Abyss, my first theme.
+Here is where you'll download Glacier, my first theme.

+Glacier brings depth and a true to life feel to all of your app icons while maintaining a minimalistic and colorful design.
+Stock iOS is flat and plain and is in need of a refresh.
+So, what are you waiting for?
+Go ahead and try out Glacier!

 As of right now, there is nothing.
 However, my upcoming theme is in Alpha.

 *I will release a beta when it is ready.*